Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Proposed Method

 \subsubsection{Word Associations Graph}

 To make the heuristic knowledgeable of poetic word associations, we seek to capture a pattern among available ones.
 However, associated words in Persian poetry cannot be easily extracted.
 Figures of Speech have long played prominent roles in the significance of Persian Poetry.
-Based on Aesthetic Values, they add non-literary adjustments, which may, in certain scenarios, make the poem undergo meaning divergence.
-Hence, defining a meaningful association as "a set of contextually similar words" is inadequate.
-Instead, by modeling associations indicated in our dataset's poems, we capture an unbiased knowledge of them through constructing a graph.
-This way, the heuristic investigates both the \textit{spatial attitudes} \cite{seanatt} and the \textit{context-of-agreement} among words in associations simultaneously.
+Based on aesthetic values, they add non-literary adjustments, which may, in certain scenarios, make the poem undergo meaning divergence.
+Hence, defining a valid association as "a set of contextually similar words" is inadequate.
+Instead, we use the graph data structure to model associations indicated in our dataset's poems to capture unbiased knowledge.
+This way, we can simultaneously investigates both the \textit{spatial attitudes} \cite{seanatt} and the \textit{context of agreement} among associated words.

-To construct the graph using NetworkX \cite{SciPyProceedings_11} python package, we first construct an initial graph with \(V\) (equal to the vocabulary size of the Ganjoor dataset) as the number of its vertices.
-Then we iterate over dataset couplets, extract unique combination sets with the length of two, and draw an edge between the two words at their earliest co-occurrence.
-Additionally, we define weight attribute sets (\(CS_{1:u} = \{ cs_1, ..., cs_u \}\)) for each pair of vertices words where each \(cs\) scores (Equation \ref{eq:13}) serves as a metric that rates a co-occurrence of the two word indices by their spatial distance.
+Using the NetworkX \cite{SciPyProceedings_11} python package, we construct a graph with \(V\) vertices, each representing a word in the Ganjoor dataset's vocabulary.
+Then we iterate couplets to extract unique word combinations of two and draw an edge between them at their earliest co-occurrence.
+Next, given \(v_1\) and \(v_2\) as two connected vertices and \(v^i_1\) and \(v^i_2\) as their indices (ranging from 1 to 20), we define edge attribute \(E(v_1, v_2)\) using Equation \ref{eq:13}, which scores the two vertices co-occurrence by their spatial distance.

-To partly encourage contextually similar and penalize contextually dissimilar associated pairs in the graph, we train a Word2Vec model \cite{mikolov2013efficient} on the Ganjoor dataset with a window size of 5 to map words onto 64-dimensional spaces.
-Given \(CS_m\) as the mean of two indices' \(CS\) set and \(sim\) as their word vectors' cosine similarity, we define their edge weight (\(W\)) as the arithmetic mean of \(CS_m\) and \(W\).
-The graph will further be used to score word associations so that the more contextually similar and spatially close two words are, the more likely they are to be associated.
+While some figures of speech, including paradox, make semantic similarity an invalid measure of how poetically two words are associated in Persian poetry, several other figures of speech, such as synonym, heavily rely on it.
+Consequently, it would be beneficial to encourage contextually similar word pairs and penalize contextually dissimilar ones.
+To do so, we train a Word2Vec model \cite{mikolov2013efficient} on the Ganjoor dataset with a window size of 5 to map words onto 64-dimensional spaces.

+Since the two \(v_1\) and \(v_2\) words can co-occure multiple times, we calculate \(E(v_1, v_2)\) each time.
+Moreover, we define \(\overline{E(v_1, v_2)}\) as the mean of all previously-calculated edge attributes and \(sim\) as \(v_1\) and \(v_2\) word vectors' cosine similarity.
+Finally, We define their final association score as the arithmetic mean of \(\overline{E(v_1, v_2)}\) and \(sim\).
+Final association scores will further be obtained from the graph to identify how much poetically associated word pairs are.
+The more similar and spatially close two words are, the more likely they are to be poetically associated.